Kieran-Bacon/stow/docs/index.md

 ### Artefacts

 An `Artefact` represents a storage object which is then subclassed into `stow.File` and `stow.Directory`.
-These objects provides convenient methods for accessing their contents and extracting relevant metadata. `Artefact` objects are created just in time to serve a request and act as pointers to the local/remote objects.
+These objects provide convenient methods for accessing their contents and extracting relevant metadata. `Artefact` objects are created just in time to serve a request and act as pointers to the local/remote objects.
 File contents is not downloaded until a explicit method to do so is called.

 ```python
 for artefact in stow.ls('~'):